thenamelihle/html-cloud_resume/README.md

-# html-cloud_resume
+# html-portfolio
-This is a repository for my html portfolio which I intend to host on the cloud with Azure.
+This is a repository for my HTML portfolio.